Matrix Model for Riemann Zeta via its Local Factors: Introduction

-It should be emphasised that our objective is not to try to prove the Riemann hypothesis.
-Rather, our effort is to find a Hamiltonian through the GUE, by first constructing one for each prime factor, and then combining them.
-There are issues that will require better understanding, and we shall remark on these at appropriate places.
 The organisation in the following is as outlined in the table of contents.
 We begin in \cref{sec:Zeta} by recalling a few facts about the zeta function and $p$-adic analysis that we shall use subsequently.
-The GUE for the local zeta factors are constructed in \cref{sec:pUMM}, and their phase space picture developed in \cref{sec:PhaseSpace}.
-These results are combined in \cref{sec:Allp} in an attempt to build a GUE for the Riemann zeta function.
+The UMM for the local zeta factors are constructed in \cref{sec:pUMM}, and their phase space picture developed in \cref{sec:PhaseSpace}.
+These results are combined in \cref{sec:Allp} in an attempt to build a UMM for the Riemann zeta function.
 We also discuss our proposal for a \emph{renormalisation} and attempt to understand this \emph{large phase space}.
 The resulting renormalised coefficients for the UMM have been compared In \cref{app:CompPS} with that for the symmetric zeta function constructed earlier in Ref.\cite{Dutta2016byx}.